lep13/travel-site/README.md

 # TripProject

+###### The travel site project is an interactive web application built with Angular and styled using HTML, CSS, SCSS, and TypeScript.
+It's structured for Angular CLI, ###### facilitating tasks like server running for development, component scaffolding, and building processes.
+It has testing capabilities for both unit and end-to-end
+###### tests.
+The repository contains various assets and code required to run a travel-related web service.

 Use npm install --force to downloade all the packages.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.2.2.